adityachaudhari24/Build-a-Large-Language-Model-From-Scratch---book-notes-and-experiments/README.md

 # Build-a-Large-Language-Model-From-Scratch---book-notes-and-experiments
 The models you’ll create are smaller in scale compared to the large foundational models; they use the same concepts and serve as powerful educational tools to grasp the core mechanisms and techniques used in building state-of-the-art LLMs.

+#### Majority of the content in this repo is from the book "Build a Large Language Model from Scratch" by Sebastian Raschka.
+All credits to the author for the amazing work.
+Some text is directly copied from the book for and some is tuned for my better understanding.

 # Chapter 1: understanding the large language models
 <details>